 - Glue your moss on top and tuck down between the foam and cup to cover.

 - Next, I place my main figure, like my gnome, in place then add my accessories before I glue them down.
 I often change them around.
 Glue your main figure down first.
 I use glass/ceramic and hard plastic glue.
-Press down and allow to dry.
+E-6OOO Glue is a good choice.

 - Start adding your pieces with the highest piece in the back.
 I like to have at least 3 pieces, then start adding rocks, paths, and other extras to your cup.
 Scatter the snow around to make it look natural.